-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: CNTRP7 KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY

-CENTERPOINT ENERGY, INC. Vote on Directors 1 Election of nominees for Class I directors.
-For Withhold For All To withhold authority to vote for any individual nominee, mark "For All Except" and write the The nominees for director are All All Except 01) Derrill Cody nominees' number(s) on the line below.
-02) David M. McClanahan 03) Robert T. O'Connell Against Abstain Against Abstain For For Vote On Proposals Ratify the appointment of Deloitte & Shareholder proposal relating to electing all directors 0 2.
-0 0 0 5.
-0 0 Touche LLP as independent auditors for annually and eliminating director classes with 2006 staggered terms.
-Reapprove the material terms of the Withhold granting of authority to vote on all other 0 0 3.
-0 0 0 6.
-0 performance goals under our Short Term matters that may properly come before the annual Incentive Plan. meetina.
-4 Reapprove the material terms of the 0 0 0 performance goals under our Long-Term Incentive Plan.
-NOTE: Please sign exactly as name(s) appears hereon.
-When signing as attorney, executor, administrator, trustee or guardian, please give full title.
-For comments, please check this box and write them on the back where indicated.
-Please indicate if you plan to attend the Annual Meeting.
-0 0 Yes No Signature [PLEASE SIGN WITHIN BOX] Date
+TE, MARK BLOCKS BELOW IN BLUE OR BLACK IN CN NTRP7 KEEP THIS PORTION FOR YOUR RECO DETACH AND RETURN THIS PORTION ( THIS PROX Y CAR D IS VALID ONL Y WHEN SIGNED AND DATED).
+CENTERPOINT ENERGY, INC. Vote on Directors 1.
+Election of nominees for Class I direct The nominees for director are Irs.
+For All Withhold All For All Except To withhold authority to vote for any individual nominee, mark "For All Exc and write the nominees' number(s) or 01) Derrill Cody 02) David M. McClanahan 03) Robert T. O'Connell line below.
+For Agains st Abstain For Against Abstai Vote On Proposals Ratify the appointment of Deloitte & Touche LLP as independent auditors for 2006. di hareholder proposa irectors annually ar ith staggered terms nd eliminating Reapprove the material terms of the performance goals under our Short Term Incentive Plan. m /ithhold granting of hatters that may pro heeting.
+Reapprove the material terms of the performance goals under our Long- Term Incentive Plan.
+NOTE: Please sign exactly as name(s) administrator, trustee or guardian, plea For comments, please check this box and back where indicated. ase gi ve full t itle. signir ng as attorney, ex ecutor, Please indicate if you plan to attend the Annual Meeting.
+Yes No Signature [PLEASE SIGN WITHIN BOX] Date